 All entries must be uploaded online by Saturday, February 6, 2016.

 Guidelines for Submission

-- The author's name should appear nowhere on the individual poems, but only on the cover sheet.
+- The author's name should not appear anywhere on the individual poems.

 - Entries may not be revised after they are uploaded.